Scholarships and Discounts

 Tsern Teaching English as a Foreign Language (TEFL) Scholarship

 The Tsern TEFL Scholarship is open to new graduate students who have been accepted to APU’s field-based TESOL program and who are committed to teaching English in China during the two years of their academic program.
 This award recognizes Christian scholars who will perpetuate the mission of Azusa Pacific University during their academic studies and later as language educators.
-A two-year, renewable grant of $5,000 (totaling $10,000) will be awarded to up to five different recipients.
+A two-year, renewable grant of $3,000 (totaling $6,000) will be awarded to up to five different recipients pending funding renewal.

 Applicants must be enrolled full-time and should be in good standing with the program and university (not on academic probation or conditionally admitted).
 Recipients will be distinguished by the rigor and dedication they apply to their graduate studies, the skill and effort they apply to their craft of teaching, and the integrity and Christ-like compassion they demonstrate to their students and colleagues.
 Apply by April 1, for priority consideration for one of five available scholarships.
 The final deadline is May 1.
 Download the Tsern TEFL Scholarship Application (PDF) for more information.